syvlo/syvlo.github.io/_pages/research.md

 ## PhD students defences

+- *Eaxminer* for the PhD defence of Sara Al-Emadi (Hamad Bin Khalifa University, Qatar), 03/11/2025
-- *Eaxminer* for the PhD defence of Robin Jarry (Université de Montpellier), le 20/09/2024
+- *Eaxminer* for the PhD defence of Robin Jarry (Université de Montpellier), 20/09/2024

 ## PhD students qualifiers (*CSI* in french)

+- Scientific expert for the PhD qualifier of Pierre Ardoni (Université Bretagne Sud), 30/06/2025
-- Scientific expert for the PhD qualifier of Guillaume Astruc (IMAGINE ENPC), 22/05/2024
+- Scientific expert for the PhD qualifier of Guillaume Astruc (IMAGINE ENPC), 22/05/2024, 10/04/2025
-- Scientific expert for the PhD qualifier of Ananthu Aniraj (INRIA), 14/09/2023, 25/06/2024
+- Scientific expert for the PhD qualifier of Ananthu Aniraj (INRIA), 14/09/2023, 25/06/2024, 01/07/2025
 - Scientific expert for the PhD qualifier of Jurrian Doornbos (Wageningen University and Research), 16/01/2023
 - Scientific expert for the PhD qualifier of Ihab Bendidi (Université PSL), 05/01/2023, 21/03/2024
 - Scientific expert for the PhD qualifier of Kun Li (Twente University), 24/03/2022

 ## Hiring committee

+- Internal expert to the hiring committee (COS) of Université Paris Cité, France, 2025
-- External participant to the hiring committee (COS) of ENSAT, Toulouse, France (16/05/2023)
+- External participant to the hiring committee (COS) of ENSAT, Toulouse, France, 2023